 Nick Carter is a writer, photographer, and naturalist from Alberta, Canada.
 A lifelong love of nature led him to complete a Bachelor of Science degree at the University of Alberta.
 Nick's interests and experience in natural history span a wide range of topics, from birds and butterflies to fossils and flowers.

-Nick's experience in science and nature interpretative guiding include educational roles at Jurassic Forest, TELUS World of Science Edmonton, the John Janzen Nature Centre, Muttart Conservatory, and the Philip J. Currie Dinosaur Museum.
-Nick has also worked as an ornithologist at the Royal Alberta Museum and is currently an educator with the Canadian Wildlife Federation in Edmonton.
+Nick's experience in science and nature interpretative guiding include educational roles at Jurassic Forest, TELUS World of Science Edmonton, the John Janzen Nature Centre, Muttart Conservatory, the Philip J. Currie Dinosaur Museum, and the Canadian Wildlife Federation.
+Nick has also worked as an ornithologist at the Royal Alberta Museum and is currently the Nature Kids Coordinator with Nature Alberta.

 As a writer, Nick has produced columns, articles, blog posts, and guidebooks about Alberta's wildlife, palaeontology, geology, and natural areas.
 His work has appeared in a variety of magazines, newspapers, and blogs including Nature Alberta Magazine, Poplar Magazine, Alberta Prime Times, and Interpretation Canada.